 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 Assessment: £110 (session of up to 60 minutes)

 Payment can be made by bank transfer.

 I am registered with a number of health insurers, including BUPA, AXA-PPP, Aviva, Vitality Health and WPA.
 If your insurer is not listed, please contact me as I may still be able to meet with you.

-I am available at The Eaves in Guildford on Wednesday morning and evenings and on Friday mornings during term-time.
+I am available at The Eaves in Guildford on Monday and Wednesday evenings and on Friday mornings during term-time.

 Please note, that the full cost of the session will be due if less than 24 hours notice is given.